gregid/standard-resource/docs/groups/retrieving-groups.md

 store.getGroup('selectedBooks');
 ```

-When you retrieve a group, you will be given the full resources back, and not just their IDs.
+When you retrieve a group, you will be given the full resources back.

 For instance, the above call may return: